 - invitations and/or other collateral, such as programs, social media and news releases.

-- If your event should be in the eNewsletter, see the Student eNewsletter section and confer with the associate deans prior to submission.
+- Should your event be in the eNewsletter, see the Student eNewsletter section and confer with the associate deans prior to submission.

 The communications team can help with these updates: